hunsao/embeddings-age-bias-analysis/README.md

 This project investigates age bias in diffusion-based image generation models, specifically **Stable Diffusion XL**.
 Through multimodal embedding analysis, it evaluates how different age groups (young, middle-aged, older) are represented in the latent space of various deep learning models.
 The study uses over **500 daily activities** extracted from time-use surveys to generate prompt quadruplets that compare neutral representations with age-specific groups.

-This is based over previous gender studies by `Wu, Y.; Nakashima, Y.; Garcia, N. Revealing Gender Bias from Prompt to Image in Stable Diffusion.
+This is our implementation based over previous gender studies by `Wu, Y.; Nakashima, Y.; Garcia, N. Revealing Gender Bias from Prompt to Image in Stable Diffusion.
 J. Imaging 2025, 11, 35. https://doi.org/10.3390/jimaging1102003`

-## 🎯 Objectives

 ## 🎯 Objectives